legacy-seismic-data/legacy-seismic-data.github.io/organizations/harvard.md

 ## Data Availability

 Of the 16,000 surviving analogue seismograms, 15% were damaged beyond recovery.
-Paper records not from HRV were not scanned.

 **no. available** | **years**|**format** | **dpi** - front(back)| **color** - front(back)
 | :---: || :---: | :---: | :---: | :---: